SilentGlasses/SilentGlasses/README.md

 I like to learn about everything I can get my hands on.
 A jack of all, master of none kinda guy.

 The things I host in my repos and blog are things that I have learnt over time, they may not be the right way or the best way to do things but they are how I got them to work and they solved problems I needed them to.
-If you have a better way to do things, feel free to fork and submit a pull request.
+If you have a better way to do things, feel free to fork and submit a pull request or drop me an issue with feedback on the corresponding repo.

+Thanks for visiting.

 ## General Info